Inku vs Bunpo

 - You want a calm, un-gamified experience.
 Bunpo has XP bars and progress badges.
 Inku deliberately has neither.

-When Bunpo is the better pick
+When is Bunpo the better pick?

 - You want to pass the JLPT.
 Bunpo is organized by JLPT level with thousands of grammar drills.
 Inku is vocab-centric.